Jarrow: 19th century to present

 The Great Depression brought so much hardship to Jarrow that the town was described by Life as "cursed."
 The closure of the shipyard was responsible for one of the events for which Jarrow is best known.
 Jarrow is marked in history as the starting point in 1936 of the Jarrow March to London to protest against unemployment in Britain.
 Jarrow Member of Parliament (MP) Ellen Wilkinson wrote about these events in her book The Town That Was Murdered (1939).
 Some doubt has been cast by historians as to how effective events such as the Jarrow March actually were but there is some evidence that they stimulated interest in regenerating 'distressed areas'.
 1938 saw the establishment of a ship breaking yard and engineering works in the town, followed by the creation of a steelworks in 1939.

 The Jarrow rail disaster was a train collision that occurred on the 17 December 1915 at the Bede junction on a North Eastern Railway line.
 The collision was caused by a signalman's error and seventeen people died in the collision.

 The Second World War revived the town's fortunes as the Royal Navy was in need of ships to be built.
 After 1945 the shipbuilding industries were nationalised.
 The last shipyard in the town closed in 1980.

-Jarrow, in the year 1912, was the setting for the first of Monty Python's 'Spanish Inquisition' sketches, one of the best-known and quoted sketches by the comedy troupe.